Skip Global navigation and goto content

 • Discuss rabies with your children.

 • Supervise your pets when outdoors.
 Pets may be exposed to rabies if they fight with a wild animal.
 If your cat or dog brings home a bat, the bat should be tested for rabies.
 If your pet fights with a raccoon, fox, or other high risk rabies vector, the wild animal should be tested for rabies.
 Never shoot an animal which may need to be tested in the head.
-Keep dead animals which may need to be tested cold and call (850) 872-4455 for more information.
+Keep dead animals which may need to be tested cold, and call 850-872-4455 for more information.
 If the wild animal cannot be tested or tests positive, your pet will need to be quarantined for either 45 or 180 days, depending on its vaccination status.

-If the animal that bit or scratched you can be identified, it will either be sent for rabies testing (wild animals) or quarantined (cats, dogs, farm animals and ferrets).
+If the animal that bit or scratched you can be identified, it will either be sent for rabies testing (wild animals) or quarantined (cats, dogs, farm animals, and ferrets).

 If the animal cannot be quarantined or tested, or tests positive for rabies, you may need to receive rabies vaccinations.
 Rabies vaccinations are given as a series of shots spaced over a couple of weeks.
 Two types of medication (HRIG and vaccine) are given the first day of shots and then one small shot is given in the arm on each of the 3rd, 7th, and 14th days of treatment.
 You may need an additional vaccination if you are immune compromised or take some steroidal medications.
 Rabies shots are only given in the abdomen if you are bitten in the abdomen.